Skip to main content

 • Cross‑country: often 1-5 business days

 USPS still frames the overall expectation as 1–5 business days.
-Source: USPS First‑Class Mail page. (https://www.usps.com/ship/first-class-mail.htm)
+Source: USPS First‑Class Mail page.
+(First Class Mail)

 ---